Joe-Bresee/Qurrent-Events-Discord-Bot/README.md

 ### Prerequisites
 - Python 3.10 or higher
-- A Discord bot token (create one at [Discord Developer Portal](https://discord.com/developers/applications))
+- A Discord bot token

 ### Installation